-Caution: The installation steps outlined below must be performed by a domain super administrator.
+Caution: A domain super admin must perform the installation steps outlined below.
 Before Gopher Buddy can collect data, you must have either a trial or paid license for Gopher for Chrome Premium.
 Learn more

 In this article, you’ll learn how to: